+Annual Sewer Improvements

-Annual Sewer Improvements.
-Each year, Greenville Utilities funds the annual sewer improvements specifically aimed at reducing inflow and infiltration or replacing infrastructure that is near failure.
-This year, the improvements lined approximately 4,000 LF of concrete main.
+Each year, Greenville Utilities funds sewer improvements specifically aimed at reducing inflow and infiltration or replacing infrastructure that is near failure.
+This year, the improvements lined nearly 1,900 LF deteriorated of concrete main.

-Forlines Pump Station Improvements.
+Forlines Pump Station Improvements

 This project includes upgrades to the Forlines Pump Station to accommodate growth in this service area of the GUC system.
-Project will include the installation of a new force main to increase capacity at the station to facilitate permitting future development.
-This project is currently under construction.
+Project included the installation of a new force main to increase capacity at the station to facilitate permitting future development.
+This project is complete.

-Frog Level Pump Station Improvements.
+Frog Level Pump Station Improvements

 This project includes upgrades to the Frog Level Pump Station to accommodate growth in this service area of the GUC system.
 Project will include upgrades to the pump station to improve capacity.
-This project is currently in the preliminary design phase.
+This project is currently in the design phase.